Hot Water Beach Facts

 Unsurprisingly, the uniqueness of this beach has made it a popular vacation spot for both local inhabitants and tourists.
 Approximately 700,000 people visit the site annually.

 The spot does have its perils, however.
-Even during low tide, Hot Water Beach sits in close proximity to the waves, which can be large and powerful.
+Even during low tide, the beach sits in close proximity to the waves, which can be large and powerful.

 As if this wasn’t enough, powerful rip currents also quite commonly occur in the area.